US Navy: 70 tons of missile fuel from Iran to Yemen seized

 The Houthis could not be immediately reached for comment.
 Iran’s mission to the United Nations did not immediately respond to a request for comment.

-“This type of shipments and just the massive volume of explosive material is a serious concern because it is destabilizing,” Cmdr.
+“This type of shipment and just the massive volume of explosive material is a serious concern because it is destabilizing,” Cmdr.
 Timothy Hawkins, a spokesman for Navy’s Mideast-based 5th Fleet, told The Associated Press.
 “The unlawful transport of weapons from Iran to Yemen leads to instability and violence.”

 The U.S. Coast Guard ship USCGC John Scheuerman and guided-missile destroyer USS The Sullivans stopped a traditional wooden sailing vessel known as a dhow in the Gulf of Oman on Nov.
 8, the Navy said.
 During a weeklong search, sailors discovered bags of ammonium perchlorate hidden inside of what initially appeared to be a shipment of 100 tons of urea.